fossasia/eventyay-tickets/README.rst

 handling.
 After the event, `pretalx` allows speakers to receive feedback, upload their slides, and organisers to embed recordings.

-Read our extensive `feature list`_ in our docs to get a better idea of what `pretalx` can do for you, but it probably involves everything you'll need to curate submissions and contents for a conference with up to 200 talks.
+Read our `feature list`_ in our main site to get a better idea of what `pretalx` can do for you, but it probably involves everything you'll need to curate submissions and contents for a conference with up to 200 talks.